ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

         error.png
 ```

-Then you have to add some config inside the `./webpack.config.js` file in order for 'css-loader' to ignore the url that pose problems inside Primer.css :
+Then you have to add some config inside the `./webpack.config.js` file in order for 'css-loader' to ignore the url that poses problems inside Primer.css :

 ```js
 ...